Getty Images/iStockphoto

 Likewise, Andy Thurai, an analyst at Constellation Research, noted that Snowflake lost ground to competitors when enterprise interest in generative AI first surged.
 Recent product developments and integrations have helped it close the gap, but a disparity remains.

-"Snowflake has been losing its mojo to Databricks and other [competitors] for the past couple of years on the AI front [and] they still have to catch up with the dominant player in this area -- Databricks," Thurai said.
+"Snowflake has been losing its mojo to Databricks and other [competitors] for the past couple of years on the AI front, [and] they still have to catch up with the dominant player in this area -- Databricks," Thurai said.
 "This is a good step, but there's a long way to go."

 The partnership

-By enabling non-technical employees to use natural language to query and analyze data, generative AI has the potential to expand the use of analytics beyond a small percentage of technical experts, thus making businesses smarter.
+By enabling nontechnical employees to use natural language to query and analyze data, generative AI has the potential to expand the use of analytics beyond a small percentage of technical experts, thus making businesses smarter.
+In addition, generative AI has the potential to make businesses more efficient by enabling organizations to automate processes that previously needed to be performed by humans.

-As a result, enterprise interest in developing generative AI tools that could transform their operations has surged in the two years since OpenAI's launch of ChatGPT marked a significant improvement in generative AI technology and began the modern age of generative AI.
+As a result, enterprise interest in developing generative AI tools that could transform operations has surged in the two years since OpenAI's launch of ChatGPT marked a significant improvement in generative AI technology and began the modern age of generative AI.

 To develop generative AI tools that understand their operations, enterprises must combine two basic ingredients: proprietary data and generative AI technology from foundation models.